As old folk would say:

 At 7 a.m., on Friday September 7, 2018, the bus started departing.
 In the bus, every student’s faces looked very happy.
 They were so blissful to participate in such a meaningful field trip.
 This was the first field trip of Pre and Primary years: “Ve Que” Ecotourism – Thanh An Hamlet, Cu Chi District, Ho Chi Minh City.

 The children participated in the process of making Chung cake (glutinous rice cake) with raw materials such as Dong leaves, glutinous rice, green beans and meat at the “Ve Que” Ecotourism.
 Every student was cheerful as this was their first time making some tiny cakes by themselves.
 After that, the children continued to join in Bat Trang pottery production, visited to traditional craft villages and learned how to create products.
 These activities helped children appreciate the hand-crafted products and preserve the unique culture of Vietnam.

 The children especially enjoyed another amazing activity which was the amazing fish catching.
 They wore the brown costumes of the farmers.
 In the city, all students usually go to school and eat fish on the dishes.
 But today, they have had a hand themselves in catching the fish in such a great way.
 The children were very brave to jump into the mud and to catch fish together.
 At that time, the feeling of seeing the children with their happy faces, bright eyes and excitement can never be described by words.

-It is very important to learn how to live independently because it will equip for the children the problem solving skill and living skill.
+It is very important to learn how to live independently because it will equip for the children the problem solving and living skills.
 Therefore, they can live a happy and wonderful life even without their teachers and family supports.

 Nguyen Thi Kieu Trinh – WASS Teacher